lambda-feedback/compareSets/README.md

 The function is built on top of a custom base layer, [BaseEvaluationFunctionLayer](https://github.com/lambda-feedback/BaseEvalutionFunctionLayer), which contains tools, tests and schema checking relevant to all evaluation functions.

+### Parser

+The parser is built using the Lark library, which is a powerful and easy-to-use parsing library for Python.
+The parser is able to recognize set expressions written in both asciimath or LaTeX and convert them into SymPy expressions.
+The parser can be found in the [`evaluation-function-toolkit-python`](https://github.com/lambda-feedback/toolkit-python) package.

 ### Docker & Amazon Web Services (AWS)

 The grading scripts are hosted AWS Lambda, using containers to run a docker image of the app.
 Docker is a popular tool in software development that allows programs to be hosted on any machine by bundling all its requirements and dependencies into a single file called an **image**.